 The finish of the Triumph Bonneville can go off quickly if a rigorous cleaning schedule isn’t adhered to, especially with all that lovely brightwork.
 This is one motorcycle that benefits from cossetting.

-The Triumph Bonneville's motor’s low state of tune means chains go unstretched, oil goes unburned, tyres go unworn and insurance costs are low.
+The 900cc Bonneville's low state of tune means chains go unstretched, oil goes unburned, tyres go unworn and insurance costs are low.
 Bonnevilles tend to depreciate slower than similar machines from rival manufacturers too.

 Insurance group: 9 of 17 – compare motorcycle insurance quotes now.

 The original model 790cc Bonneville was equipped with traditional wire wheels and twin carburettors.
-From 2007 the engine was increased in capacity to 865cc, fuel injection and cast alloy wheels (on some models) made an appearance in 2009.
+From 2008 the fuel injection was introduced and the engine was increased in capacity to 865cc.
+Cast alloy wheels (on some models) made an appearance in 2009.

 Triumph introduced it's own line of aftermarket Bonnie accessories in 2006 including seats, engine covers and panniers but there are now hundreds of companies worldwide producing Bonnie parts.